-A. I thought on Mr. Young's review of that, that there - A. I thought on Mr. Young's review of that, that there wasn't but, I suppose, it's not being clear to who makes determinations, who refers patients for SAIs, the IR1 process as well.
-I suppose that's a process where anybody can flag up, and that's a kind of strength of that process.
-So, yeah, I suppose I would accept what you are saying.
+1 about the SAI issue.
+When you were being asked by 2 Mr. Haynes, is this query an SAI issue.
+Surely that 3 was the your call to determine?
+4 Α. I thought on Mr. Young's review of that, that there 5 wasn't but, I suppose, it's not being clear to who 13:07 6 makes determinations, who refers patients for SAIs, the 7 IR1 process as well.
+I suppose that's a process where 8 anybody can flag up, and that's a kind of strength of 9 that process.
+So, yeah, I suppose I would accept what 10 you are saying.
 I'm not arguing with you over that.

-- 11 242 Q. I wonder with hindsight now that was flagged up. - We know in this particular instance of Patient 93, that there was no actual harm caused by the failure to triage, but you were aware that failure to triage was, - first and foremost, a patient safety issue. - 16 A. Yes. - 17 243 Q. I wonder, with the benefit of hindsight, might you have taken a different viewpoint. - 19 A. Yes.
-Definitely. - 20 CHAIR: My colleagues will have some questions for you.
-13:08 21 Dr. Swart? - DR. SWART: Thank you for your candid evidence today. - 23 A. Thank you. - 24 244 Q. I think there's a lot of things that have come through, 25 some of which we have heard also from other people. - I don't know any Clinical Director over any period of time that doesn't find it difficult to deal with - problems with colleagues, and I think you have brought - that to life very well.
+13:08 11 242 Q. I wonder with hindsight now that was flagged up.
+12 We know in this particular instance of Patient 93, that 13 there was no actual harm caused by the failure to 14 triage, but you were aware that failure to triage was, 15 first and foremost, a patient safety issue.
+13:08 16 Α. Yes.
+17 243 Q. I wonder, with the benefit of hindsight, might you have 18 taken a different viewpoint.
+19 Α. Yes.
+Definitely.
+20 CHAIR: My colleagues will have some questions for you.
+13:08 21 Dr. Swart?
+22 DR. SWART: Thank you for your candid evidence today.
+23 Α. Thank you.
+24 244 Q. I think there's a lot of things that have come through, 25 some of which we have heard also from other people.
+13:08 26 I don't know any Clinical Director over any period of 27 time that doesn't find it difficult to deal with 28 problems with colleagues, and I think you have brought 29 that to life very well.
 My question to you is around

-1 the guidance and support from the Trust in this area.
-2 You start off as a Clinical Director, fairly quickly an issue lands on your desk which you realise has the 3 potential to be extremely problematic.
-Were you, as 4 5 Clinical Director, involved in regular meetings with other Clinical Directors, Associate Medical Directors, 6 7 the Medical Director leading it, for example, to talk 8 to you generally, on a regular basis, about different ways of handling concerns?
-I'm not talking about going 9 straight to MHPS now.
-10
+Т the guidance and support from the Trust in this area.
+2 You start off as a Clinical Director, fairly quickly an 3 issue lands on your desk which you realise has the 4 potential to be extremely problematic.
+Were you, as 5 Clinical Director, involved in regular meetings with 13:09 6 other Clinical Directors, Associate Medical Directors, 7 the Medical Director leading it, for example, to talk 8 to you generally, on a regular basis, about different 9 ways of handling concerns?
+I'm not talking about going 10 straight to MHPS now.
+13:09 11 Α. Yes.
+12 245 Q. Much more in terms of normal medical management, the 13 use of NCAS as support, trying to understand doctors in 14 difficulty.

-11 A. Yes.

-- Much more in terms of normal medical management, the 12 245 0. use of NCAS as support, trying to understand doctors in 13 14 difficulty.
 Did those things happen?
-Did anybody say 15 to you, somebody needs to sit down with the doctor 16 involved and find out how they feel and think about this and look at what's driving it?
-Was that the 17 18 atmosphere you worked in? - A. I think when Dr. McAllister did undertake his role he did have -- and I had not seen this before -- but a regular meeting of two Clinical Directors and himself, that was, to me, a strength, that was a good way of doing it, it did offer guidance.
-It did offer somebody from the top down telling you what to do but also an opportunity to discuss, for instance, with Mark, when he was Clinical Director, we would talk around issues using, for instance, Zircadian and job planning, using regular issues.
-So a regular forum like that was a great thing to do.
+Did anybody say 15 to you, somebody needs to sit down with the doctor 13:09 16 involved and find out how they feel and think about 17 this and look at what's driving it?
+Was that the 18 atmosphere you worked in?
+19 Α. I think when Dr. McAllister did undertake his role he 20 did have and I had not seen this before but 13:10 21 a regular meeting of two Clinical Directors and 22 himself, that was, to me, a strength, that was a good 23 way of doing it, it did offer guidance.
+It did offer 24 somebody from the top down telling you what to do but 25 also an opportunity to discuss, for instance, with 13:10 26 Mark, when he was Clinical Director, we would talk 27 around issues using, for instance, Zircadian and job 28 planning, using regular issues.
+So a regular forum 29 like that was a great thing to do.
 Very occasionally